Turn internal office hours into FAQ updates

 Step 2: Paste synthetic messy questions

-Practice redaction: names → roles; kill identifiers.
+Practice redaction: names → roles; remove identifiers.

 Step 3: Tune GAP vs Answer draft